More NOLA Haunts

 Check out these other spine-chilling properties:

-If you ask a majority of New Orleanians, the Big Easy is the most haunted destination in America; a place where the dead -- or undead -- refuse to rest.
+If you ask a majority of New Orleanians, the Big Easy is one of the most haunted destination in America; a place where the dead -- or undead -- refuse to rest.
 Famous for its practitioners of the mystical arts, voodoo, self-professed vampires and Wiccans, NOLA tantalizes travelers with a long history of stories about things that go bump in the night.

-Following, we've compiled a list of some of New Orleans' most famously haunted hotels.
+Following, we've compiled a list of six of New Orleans' most famously haunted hotels.
 If spending the night surrounded by ghosts is your group's idea of a good time, the following properties fit the bill.

 - 833 Poydras Street, (504) 581-3111